tristinb/tristinb.github.io/content/blog/shap_values/shap_values.md

 ## Footnotes
 [^approximation]: This assumes you can calculate the Shapley value exactly.
 Since this calculation is NP-Hard, these are typically approximated.
 [^citations]: There is a huge amount of literature on this.
 The most accessible starting point is probably ([Pearl and Mackenzie 2018](https://www.amazon.com/Book-Why-Science-Cause-Effect/dp/046509760X))
+[^mean]: Values are sometimes "turned off" by setting them to their mean.
+But this results in the same issues as the examples used to compute Shapley values.